-Procurement of energy-efficient motor vehicles is mandated by Tennessee Code Annotated § 4-3-1109, which requires the following:
+Procurement of energy-efficient motor vehicles is governed by Tenn.
+Code Ann. § 4-3-1109, which requires the following:

-- Each year, every effort should be made to achieve a target goal that one hundred percent (100%) of newly purchased passenger motor vehicles be energy-efficient or alternative fuel motor vehicles. - The department shall ensure that at least twenty-five percent (25%) of newly purchased passenger motor vehicles procured for use in areas designated by the United States Environmental Protection Agency (EPA) as nonattainment areas shall be hybrid-electric vehicles or vehicles powered by natural gas; provided that such vehicles and fueling infrastructure are available at the time of procurement and such vehicles are purchased at competitive prices.
-In the event that such vehicles or fueling infrastructure is not available at the time of procurement, the department may instead meet this mandate by procuring compact fuel-efficient vehicles. - In areas not designated by the EPA as nonattainment areas, the department shall ensure that at least twenty-five percent (25%) of newly purchased passenger motor vehicles are hybrid-electric vehicles, vehicles powered by natural gas, or compact fuel-efficient vehicles; provided, that such vehicles are purchased at competitive prices.
+- Each year, every effort should be made to achieve a target goal that one hundred percent (100%) of newly purchased passenger motor vehicles be energy-efficient or alternative fuel motor vehicles. - The department shall ensure that at least twenty-five percent (25%) of newly purchased passenger motor vehicles procured for use in areas designated by the United States Environmental Protection Agency (EPA) as nonattainment areas shall be hybrid electric vehicles or vehicles powered by natural gas; provided that such vehicles and fueling infrastructure are available at the time of procurement and such vehicles are purchased at competitive prices.
+If such vehicles or fueling infrastructure are unavailable at the time of procurement, the department may meet this mandate by procuring compact fuel-efficient vehicles. - In areas not designated by the EPA as nonattainment areas, the department shall ensure that at least twenty-five percent (25%) of newly purchased passenger motor vehicles are hybrid electric vehicles, vehicles powered by natural gas, or compact fuel-efficient vehicles, provided, that such vehicles are purchased at competitive prices.

-As of November 2018, the only area designated by the EPA as nonattainment in Tennessee is Sullivan County.
+As of December 2022, the only area designated by the EPA as nonattainment in Tennessee is Sullivan County.
 Source: https://www3.epa.gov/airquality/greenbook/ancl.html#tn

 Tenn.
-Code Ann. § 4-3-1109 defines a passenger motor vehicle as a motor vehicle designed for carrying six (6) or fewer adult passengers and used for the transportation of persons; provided, that vans, including cargo vans, trucks, sport utility vehicles, and police pursuit vehicles shall not be considered passenger motor vehicles.
+Code Ann. § 4-3-1109 defines a passenger motor vehicle as a motor vehicle designed for carrying six (6) or fewer adult passengers and used for the transportation of persons, provided that vans, including cargo vans, trucks, sport utility vehicles, and police pursuit vehicles, shall not be considered passenger motor vehicles.